Japan Accessible Tourism Center

 http://www.city.kyoto.jp/bunshi/nijojo

-Zen Temple with famous rock garden.
-Sanmon main gate is with stairs.
-Non step road near second car parking, but not allowed to enter the temple inside on wheelchair.
-So impossible to watch the rock garden if you cannot walk.
+Zen Temple which has a famous rock garden.
+Many stairs in front of the main gate called Sanmon.
+There is a non-step road near the second parking area, but wheelchairs cannot enter the temple area.
+So wheelchair users cannot watch the rock garden if they cannot walk.

 http://www.ryoanji.jp